 The Central Karoo district is likely to remain under pressure over the short term given the consumer sector slowdown nationally and the weak private investment prospects.
 The only major development projects in the area, viz.
-Renewable Energy Facilities - constructed through private and public investments - are still in the planning stage and would not necessarily be catalysts for major growth.
-These projects will, however, in addition to the electricity-related benefits, contribute to employment creation and income generation through leasehold agreements and direct and indirect job opportunities.
+Renewable Energy Facilities - constructed

 At present, economic development in the Beaufort West municipal area is based on the following four main growth factors: